-Mayor Allen Owen Earns UH Public Official of the Year Award - Voice of Asia Online
+Mayor Allen Owen earns UH Public Official of the Year award - Voice of Asia Online

 Other 2018 recipients include Harris County Commissioner Rodney Ellis, Fort Bend County Judge Robert Hebert and Bellaire City Manager Paul Hofmann.

-For more information about Missouri City, please watch the City website: www.missouricitytx.gov, like us on Facebook—fb/MissouriCityTX, follow us on Twitter, Instagram and Snapchat—@MissouriCityTX and watch Missouri City Television (Ch.
-16 on Comcast and Ch.
-99 on AT&T U-verse).
+For more information about Missouri City, please watch the City website: www.missouricitytx.gov